Advanced Program for High School Students

 How Does One Create in Times of Uncertainty?

-During each 4-week session students develop work in response to our current conditions, their own experiences, and their imagined futures.
+During each course students develop work in response to our current conditions, their own experiences, and their imagined futures.
 Working within a series of prompts, students are challenged through research, material and method exploration to develop work that reflects issues around creativity during times of world distress.

 From addressing the practical challenges of working with limited space and materials outside of a traditional studio, to learning how to find inspiration in the mundane, to developing and sustaining an active art-making practice, students will work independently and through peer connections to understand how constraints can inform exceptional outcomes.